google/docsy/README.md

 ## Documentation

-Docsy has its own user guide (using Docsy, of course!) with lots more information about using the theme, which you can find at [https://docsy.dev/](https://docsy.dev/).
-Alternatively you can use Hugo to generate and serve a local copy of the guide (also useful for testing local theme changes), making sure you have installed all the prerequisites listed above:
+Docsy has its own user guide (using Docsy, of course!) with lots more information about using the theme, which you can find published at [https://docsy.dev/](https://docsy.dev/).
+The sources of this site can be found in the folder [`userguide`](userguide/) of this repo.
+Inside this directory, you can use Hugo to generate and serve a local copy of the guide (also useful for testing local theme changes), making sure you have installed all the prerequisites listed above:

 ```
 git clone --recurse-submodules --depth 1 https://github.com/google/docsy.git